Maryland Route 22: Route description

 MD 22 continues east as Aberdeen Thruway, a four-lane divided highway bypass of downtown Aberdeen that connects I-95 with Aberdeen Proving Ground.
 Immediately east of I-95, the state highway enters the city limits of Aberdeen and intersects Beards Hill Road.
 Beards Hill Road heads south as unsigned MD 132A, which leads to MD 132 (Bel Air Avenue), the old alignment of MD 22 that leads to downtown Aberdeen.
-MD 22 continues east through an intersection with MD 462 (Paradise Road) and curves south.
+MD 22 continues east, passing north of University of Maryland Upper Chesapeake Medical Center Aberdeen, through an intersection with MD 462 (Paradise Road) and curves south.
 The state highway continues through grade-separated crossings of CSX's Philadelphia Subdivision and Amtrak's Northeast Corridor railroad lines northeast of downtown Aberdeen.
 Squeezed in between the two railroad lines is MD 22's partial cloverleaf interchange with US 40 (Philadelphia Boulevard); several movements between the two highways are provided via Rogers Avenue, which intersects MD 22 between the bridges across the Philadelphia Subdivision and US 40.
 East of the railroads, the highway intersects Post Road, which heads north as another section of MD 132 (officially MD 132B), before reaching its eastern terminus at Bel Air Avenue just west of an entrance to Aberdeen Proving Ground.
 This gate is open from 5:00 am to midnight and allows entry for persons with a Government ID; visitors must use the gate along MD 715.
 The highway continues onto the military base as Harford Boulevard.

 MD 22 is a part of the National Highway System for its entire length.
 The highway is a part of the main National Highway System from I-95 to Aberdeen Proving Ground and as a principal arterial from MD 924 in Bel Air to I-95.